-The support for debugging was radically improved by the introduction of 4 hardware breakpoints, using them, it became possible to stop programs even on memory addresses that may not be changed.
+The support for debugging was radically improved by the introduction of 4 hardware breakpoints, using them it became possible to stop programs even on memory addresses that may not be changed.

 It's hard not to hold back admiration for the volume of work that was done by the creators of the 80386 and its results.
-I dare even suggest that 80386 contains more achievements than all the technological achievements of mankind before 1970, and maybe even until 1980.
+I dare even suggest that the 80386 contains more achievements than all the technological achievements of mankind before 1970, and maybe even until 1980.

 The first systems based on the 80486 were incredibly expensive.
-Quite unusual is that the first computers based on the 80486, the VX FT model, were made by the English firm Apricot – their price in 1989 was from 18 to 40 thousand dollars, and the weight of the system unit is over 60 kg!
+Quite unusual is that the first computers based on the 80486 the VX FT model, were made by the English firm Apricot – their price in 1989 was from 18 to 40 thousand dollars, and the weight of the system unit is over 60 kg!
 IBM released the first computer based on the 80486 in 1990, it was a PS/2 model 90 with a cost of $17,000.

 AND BX,7 with an opcode of three bytes length (83 E3 07).
-These commands, making the code more compact, which was especially important with the first PCs, were quietly inserted into the documentation only for 80386.
-It is interesting that the Intel's manuals for 8086 or 80286 have a hint about these commands, but there are no specific opcodes for them.
+These commands making the code more compact which was especially important with the first PC's, were quietly inserted into the documentation only for the 80386.
+It is interesting that Intel's manuals for the 8086 or 80286 have a hint about these commands, but there are no specific opcodes for them.
 Unlike similar instructions ADD/ADC/SBB/SUB, for which the full information was provided.
-This, in particular, led to the fact that many assemblers (all?) could not produce shorter codes.
-Another group of secrets may be called some strange thing – a number of instructions have two codes of operations.
-It is, for example, the instructions SAL/SHL (opcodes D0 E0, D0 F0 or D1 E0, D1 F0).
-Usually, and maybe always, only the first operation code is used.
-Second, the secret is used almost never.
-One can only wonder why Intel so carefully preserves these superfluous, cluttering space of opcodes duplicating instructions?
+This in particular, led to the fact that many assemblers (all?) could not produce shorter codes.
+Another group of secrets may be called some strange thing because a number of instructions have two codes of operations.
+For example it is the instructions SAL and SHL (opcodes D0 E0, D0 F0 or D1 E0, D1 F0).
+Usually and maybe always only the first operation code is used.
+The second opcode which is secret is used almost never.
+One can only wonder why Intel so carefully preserves these superfluous cluttering space of opcodes duplicating instructions?
 The SALC instruction waited for its official documentation until 1995 almost 20 years!
 Instruction for debugging ICEBP was officially non-existent for 10 years from 1985 to 1995.
-Most of all, it was written about the secret instructions LOADALL and LOADALLD – they will remain forever secret, as they could be used for easy access to large memory sizes only on 80286 and 80386 respectively.
-Until recently, there was an intrigue around the UD1 (0F B9) instruction, which was unofficially an example of an incorrect opcode.
-The informal has recently become official.
+It was written most about the secret instructions LOADALL and LOADALLD although they will remain forever secret, as they could be used for easy access to large memory sizes only on the 80286 and 80386 respectively.
+Until recently, there was intrigue around the UD1 (0F B9) instruction, which was unofficially an example of an incorrect opcode.
+The unofficial has recently become official.